-- The temple is designed in the Hemadpanthi architectural style, known to be the architectural style during the 13th century in Maharashtra.
+- The temple is designed in the Hemadpanthi architectural style, known to be the architectural style of the 13th century in Maharashtra.

-- The crown is only displayed during Mondays from 4-5pm.
+- The crown is only displayed on Mondays from 4-5 pm.

 - The Story of Godavari River that’s near Trimbakeshwar Shiva Temple